vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 GDK instance that does SSL termination for you.
 A good approach to this would be to use NGINX for SSL termination on a VM with a static IP address.
-It is also necessary to have a different external hostname for the container registry so your reverse proxy will need two virtual hosts configured and both will need SSL termination.
+It is also necessary to have a different external hostname for the container registry so your reverse proxy needs two virtual hosts configured and both need SSL termination.

-You will need to replace `<gitlab-hostname>` and `<registry-hostname>` below with the appropriate values from your reverse proxy settings and run the following commands:
+You need to replace `<gitlab-hostname>` and `<registry-hostname>` below with the appropriate values from your reverse proxy settings and run the following commands: